← Dashboard ↑ Back to Top

 How Fees Can Cost Teachers Hundreds of Thousands Over a Career

 The only difference?
-Sarah chose a vendor with 0.15% fees.
-Mike chose a vendor with 1.5% fees.
+Mike chose a vendor with 0.15% fees.
+Sarah chose a vendor with 1.5% fees.

 30 years later, when they both retired at 65: